dlindahl/frenetic/README.md

 response.body['_embedded']['orders'][0]
 ```

-For your convenience, certain HAL+JSON keys have been aliased by methods a bit
+For your convenience, certain HAL+JSON keys have been aliased by methods to
-more readable:
+make your code a bit more readable:

   * `_embedded` can be referenced as `resources`
   * `_links` can be referenced as `links`